Photoshop

 The original Russian ICBM-finder

 During the Cold War the US needed high-quality images of Eastern Bloc military to assess the threat from the Warsaw Pact.
-Billions were poured in to higher and higher quality spy satellites, but the film canisters from the cameras still needed to re-enter the atmosphere, be rescued in the air from their parachutes and processed.
+Billions were poured in to higher and higher quality spy satellites, but the film canisters from the cameras still needed to re-enter the atmosphere, be rescued in the air from their parachutes (I'll bet that was a fun piloting job) and processed.
+Presumably The Russkies did the same.

 This all trickled down to the consumer arena in the form of Adobe Photoshop and its imitators, and these were game-changing: the digital darkroom had arrived.

-Photoshop has its imitators but remains the premiere image editing tool.
+Photoshop remains the premiere image editing tool.
 Even in its "Elements" (simplified and cheap) versions, it is possible to rescue and improve images that would simply not have been possible when we all wore rubber gloves and had stinky chemical baths in darkened or red-lit rooms.

 I use it in repair mode - colour balance, exposure changes, rotating, cropping, invisible mending, removal of unsightly wires, drainpipes, girlfriends etc...